TritonDataCenter/node-workflow-moray-backend/README.md

   decoded using `JSON.parse` when it's retrieved from moray.
 - The field `unique_string` will be added to moray as an `unique` index.
 - The field `indexed_string` will be added to moray as a `non unique` index.

+Couple important things to note:

+- If you add new fields for an existing setup, you need to change the version number.
+Otherwise, the moray buckets will not get updated with the new fields.
+Use a plain integer number for versioning.
+- If you want to be able to add the extra fields to either `jobs` or `workflows` using the API (and you want it), you must also add these to the api config section as follows:

+    "api": {
+        "port": 8080,
+        "wf_extra_params": ["custom_object", "unique_string", "indexed_string"],
+        "job_extra_params": ["vm_uuid", "server_uuid"]
+    },

 ## Installation